 What is the most interesting historical marker in Minnesota?
 What we know is that Dakota (Sioux) Memorial – 1862 is the most viewed entry in the database from Minnesota since it was added in 2008.
 It is located in Mankato in Blue Earth County.
-This year so far, the most viewed Minnesotan entry is located in Hibbing in Saint Louis County.
-It is Simm Sue Building.
+This year so far, the most viewed Minnesotan entry is located near Howard Lake in Wright County.
+It is The Dustin Massacre.